Tarrant County Deferred Prosecution Program (DPP)

 - Must notify the District Attorney’s office within 24-hrs if address, employment, or enrollment in school change.

 - Must pay restitution and appointed attorney’s fees.

 - Report monthly via mail in report.

 - Obey parents/roommates house rules.

 - Successful completion results in a dismissal which can be ultimately expunged.

 - The program is the most inexpensive of deferred prosecution programs.

-You must have an attorney to represent you if you wish to get into the Tarrant County Deferred Prosecution Program.
-The attorneys in the criminal division of our office are all former Tarrant County Assistant District Attorneys.
+You must have an attorney to get into the Tarrant County Deferred Prosecution Program.
+All of the senior attorneys at our firm are former Tarrant County Assistant District Attorneys.
 As former prosecutors, we know exactly what it takes to get through the application and interview process.
 If you want to find out how you can maximize your chances of getting into the program, call Varghese Summersett PLLC at (817) 203-2220.